junxit/us-congress-bills-111/metadata.md

 - 2010-12-21 — Mr. Miller, George moved to suspend the rules and pass the bill.
 - 2010-12-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 314 - 20 (Roll no. 663). (text: CR H8801)
 - 2010-12-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 314 - 20 (Roll no. 663).(text: CR H8801)
+- 2010-12-22 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.